rust-lang/rfcs/text/0000-explicit-tail-calls.md

 Note that TCE can opportunistically also be performed by Rust using tail call optimization (TCO), this will cause TCE to be used if it is deemed to be "better" (as in faster, or smaller if optimizing for space).

-TCE is interesting for two groups of programmers: Those that want to use recursive algorithms, which can overflow the stack if the stack frame is not reused; and those that want to create highly optimized code, as creating new stack frames can be expensive.
+TCE is interesting for two groups of programmers: Those that want to use recursive algorithms, which can overflow the stack if the stack frame is not reused; and those that want to create highly optimized code as creating new stack frames can be expensive.

-To request TCE the `become` keyword can be used instead of `return`, and only there.
+To request TCE the `become` keyword can be used instead of `return` and only there.
-However, it is not quite so simple.
-Several requirements need to be fulfilled for TCE (and TCO) to work.
+However, several requirements need to be fulfilled for TCE (and TCO) to work.

-The main restriction is that the argument to `become` can be simplified to a tail call, the call is the last action that happens in the function.
+The main restriction is that the argument to `become` is a tail call, a call that is the last action performed in the function.
 Supported are calls such as `become foo()`, `become foo(a)`, `become foo(a, b)`, `become foo(1 + 1)`,
 `become foo(bar())`, `become foo.method()`, or `become function_table[idx](arg)`.
 Calls that are not in the tail position can **not** be used, for example, `become foo() + 1` is not allowed.
-The function would need to be evaluated and then the addition would need to take place.
+In the example, the function would need to be evaluated and **then** the addition would need to take place.

 A further restriction is on the function signature of the caller and callee.
-As the stack frame should be reused it needs to be similar for both functions.
 The stack frame layout is based on the calling convention, arguments, as well as return types (the function signature in short).
+As the stack frame is to be reused it needs to be similar enough for both functions.
-Currently, all of these need to match exactly.
+This requires that the function signature and calling convention of the calling and called function need to match exactly.

-There is a further restriction on the arguments.
+Additionally, there is a further restriction on the arguments.
+The stack frame of the calling function is reused, it is essentially cleaned up and the called function takes the space.
-As the stack frame of the calling function is replaced it is not possible to pass references to local variables.
+As a result it is not possible to pass references to local variables, neither will the called function "return" to the calling function.
+So all variables not used as an argument are dropped before the call and no cleanup will be done after the call.
-This is the same reason why returning references to local variables is not possible.

 If any of these restrictions are not met when using `become` a compilation error is thrown.

-Note that using this feature can make debugging difficult.
+Note that using this feature can make debugging more difficult.
-As `become` causes the stack frame to be replaced, debugging context is lost.
+As `become` causes the stack frame to be reused, debugging context is lost.
 Expect to no longer see any parent functions that used `become` in the stack trace, or have access to their variable values while debugging.